-Here are internal photocopies of the preliminary concept drawings for all four hero figures from the original series which Kenner sent to their advertising company in New York for reference.
+Here are some internal photocopies of the presentation boards for all four hero figures from the original series which Kenner sent to their advertising company in New York for reference.

-According to the designer that created the concepts above, it was quite common at the time for Kenner designers to render their artwork on tracing paper for easier manipulation.
-Once drawn out, the images could then be copied and cut out for use on multiple concept boards.
+According to the designer that created them, it was quite common at the time for Kenner designers to render their artwork on tracing paper for easier manipulation.
+Once the original images were drawn they could then be copied and cut out for use on multiple concept boards.
 This is why the nutrona wands, backpacks and even the no ghost logo shown are all identical, even though the characters and ghosts are all different.

 Similar character artwork (drawn by the same designer) was also used to create these mock up cards which were in fact Kenner’s original pitch for the GB toy line:

-Perhaps the most interesting thing about them though is that they show that the first series figures were originally designed to have “fright features”!
+Perhaps the most interesting thing about them though is that they show that the first series figures were originally pitched with “fright features”!

 The pop out eyes and gaping jaws were obviously ditched in favour of a more simplistic design but thankfully the fright features concept was later revisited after the success of the original series.